KasparEtter/ef1p/pages/email/email.md

 that a local part with several unescaped spaces (<code class="preserve-whitespace">"  "</code>) is the same as a local part with a single space (<code class="preserve-whitespace">" "</code>).
 It's not clear to me, though, whether `" "` is to be interpreted as `""`.
-The reason why I think this might be the case is because spaces are clearly excluded from the set of characters which don't need to be escaped.
+I think this might be the case because spaces are clearly excluded from the set of characters which don't need to be escaped.
 The [`qtext` rule](https://datatracker.ietf.org/doc/html/rfc5322#page-14)
 doesn't include the space character, which is `%d32` in ASCII,